carolinaknoll/javascript-calculator/README.md

 - [x] User Story #15: My calculator should have several decimal places of precision when it comes to rounding (note that there is no exact standard, but you should be able to handle calculations like 2 / 7 with reasonable precision to at least 4 decimal places).

 ##### With this project, I learned to...
 – Make all number elements have an equal, grid-like margin between them.
 – Make each key pressed be displayed on the calculator screen.
 – Use a gradient as the background of the project.
+– Use Regular Expressions to clean and format number operations according to the User Stories.
-– Select HTML and CSS elements with jQuery and make them able to perform calculator operations.
+– Select HTML and CSS elements with jQuery, and then with Vanilla JS, and make them able to perform calculator operations.